 Lydia Krak, a mother of three, had surgery for breast cancer at Moores Cancer Center.
 She was treated by Dr. Anne Wallace and the breast cancer care team.
 "They have such a heart for the patients," she says.
 "It's almost an extension of family."

 Despite several negative biopsies for prostate cancer, Armondo Lopez’s PSA blood levels kept rising.
 His doctor, J. Kellogg Parsons, suggested an MRI-guided biopsy.
 The new technology helped locate an aggressive prostate cancer while it was still completely curable.

 Kay Mueller had a routine breast exam, Pap smear, and colonoscopy when she turned 50, never expecting that anything could be wrong—let alone a diagnosis of Stage 3 rectal cancer.
 Follow Kay through her treatment and surgery with Dr. Sonia Ramamoorthy.

 Jennifer Brady was 35 when she was diagnosed with breast cancer.
 "I felt like I had the dream team," she says of her care providers at Moores Cancer Center.
 "My doctors were so caring and I knew they wanted to treat me and cure me and do the best that they could do for my case.
 I felt extremely lucky that I had them."
 Read her story.

 After Matt Youmans received a terminal cancer diagnosis, he decided to travel to San Diego.
-He credits Dr. Andrew Lowy and his health care team for changing his life.
-"They were diligent, they were compassionate, they made me feel like I was at home and being taken care of," he says.
+He credited Dr. Andrew Lowy and his health care team for extending his life.
+"They were diligent, they were compassionate, they made me feel like I was at home and being taken care of," he said.
 Read his story.